asev/homeassistant-uponor/README.md

 `switch.uponor_cooling_mode` activates cooling mode when switched on and heating mode when it's switched off.
 This switch will be added only if cooling is available in your system.

+`uponor.set_variable` service allows to send POST requests to Uponor API.
+Use it with caution!

 ### Climate entity